How to Apply

 Other persons not meeting the twelve-month legal residence requirement may be classified as Florida residents for tuition purposes only if they fall within one of the limited special categories authorized by the Florida Legislature and State Board of Education.
 All other persons are ineligible for classification as a Florida “resident for tuition purposes.”

 Living in or attending school in Florida will not, in itself, establish legal residence.
 Students who depend on out-of-state parents for support are presumed to be legal residents of the same state as their parents.
 Residence for tuition purpose requires the establishment of legal ties to the state of Florida.
-Students must verify that they have broken ties to other states if the student or, in the case for dependent students, his or her parent, has moved from another state.
+Students must verify that they have broken ties to other states if the student or, in the case for dependent students, their parent, has moved from another state.

 Initial Residency Classification